HuginTheCrow/AI-VulnMapper/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what yo
+A clear and concise description of what you want to happen.